 - Create a landing page for your resource page and funnel the traffic towards it.

-- You can keep on adding fresh content to your vault to entice more people to sign up to your list.
+- You can keep on adding fresh content to your vault to entice new subscribers to sign up to your list.

 Not a single soul will sign up for your email list if they don’t see the opt-in form.
 That’s why you have to drive traffic to your site so that people get a chance to view it.